marcgs/ai-workflow/README.md

 ## Running the sample

-Install Python dependencies if not previously done:
+Install Python dependencies if not previously done (this is not required if you open the project in a devcontainer):

 ```bash
 poetry install